romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A developer at a startup receives a Dependabot alert for a vulnerable dependency in their project's main branch.
+Q: A developer at a startup receives a Dependabot alert for a vulnerable dependency in their project's main branch.
 What is the first step they should take to address the alert?
 <details><summary>Show the answer</summary><p>

 - **Review the alert details in the Security tab to understand the vulnerability**